 This is hardly surprising given the fact that marriage equality is designed to distract liberal consciences and give Democrats political cover to gut social services.
 While the passage of gay marriage enjoyed the support of prominent campaign donors, it was directly preceded by cuts to homeless shelters for queer youth.
 It’s a campaign season bait-and-switch — winning votes without making real concessions.

 Case in point: Bloomberg commended Obama for joining a legacy of “courageous stands that so many Americans have taken over the years on behalf of equal rights for gay and lesbian Americans, stretching back to the Stonewall Inn in Greenwich Village.”
-This days after slashing youth homeless shelter funding by $7 million, in a city where 40% of homeless youth are LGBT.
+This days after slashing youth homeless shelter funding by $7 million, in a city where 40 percent of homeless youth are LGBT.

 Looked at from this vantage point, the chief beneficiaries of gay marriage will be Crate & Barrel, not the queer folks with the most desperate needs.
 There is an obvious disconnect between the desires of politically connected, wealthy gay people and the needs of queer youth, and yet the major gay rights organizations have all rallied around gay marriage as if it will solve the problems of gay people everywhere, regardless of race or class.